gustavorodarte/weather-api/README.md

 ## Testing

-* Start a container with: `docker-compose run --rm --service-ports app ash`
+* Start a container with: `docker-compose run --rm --service-ports tests ash`
 * Inside the container run: `poetry install`
 * Test the API with: `pytest`

 ## Linting, static check and code style guide